bhaktinarvekar/Projects/Weather Predictor/README.md

 1. pip install pika
 2. pip install nexradaws
 3. pip install arm-pyart
+4. pip install netCDF4
 ```
 ### Run
 ```
 1. Go the respective folder Open a new Anaconda prompt or the terminal and type "python data_modeling.py"
 2. Open a new Anaconda prompt or the terminal and type "python data_retrieval.py"
 ```

+### Result
+The final result will be saved in plots folder which is in the root directory of the repository.

+## Assignment No. 2:

+## Steps:

+1. Switch to branch -> test
+2. Make a commit on 'test' branch which will automatically trigger the build on Jenkins.
+3. You can check the build progress on -> http://149.165.170.174:8080/ (username:- randomerror, password:-randomerror)
+4. After the build is complete, run the UI on -> http://149.165.170.111:30127/
+5. To ssh into Kubernetes master use the key 'RandomError-api-key' that is present on branch 'test' and run the following command:-
+	- ssh -i RandomError-api-key ubuntu@149.165.170.111
+6. Run the following commands on the Kubernetes master (149.165.170.111) to view plots:-
+	- kubectl exec -it data-modeling-pod-name -- /bin/bash
+	- cd plots
+	- ls